meet the favorite hairstylist of our salon!

 Traits according to you needed to become a good hairdresser...

-Creativity, because you have to judge different kinds of hair, texture, structure, and deliver the service.
+Creativity, because you have to judge different kinds of hair, texture, and structure, and deliver the service.
 Also, have to keep the demand of the clients in mind.
 You have to be creative here.

 Communication - asking what your client needs, understanding how much is possible & not, and conveying it to them with proper knowledge is a skill you have to have.